devtron-labs/charts/charts/k8s-shield/Readme.md

    The ```containerSecurityPolicy``` defines additional security policies that apply to containers within pods.
 It ensures that containers adhere to security best practices, including non-root execution and restrictions on filesystem access and privilege escalation.

-## Deny Creation Namespace
+## Deny Namespace Creation

-   The ```Deny Creation Namespace```policy completely denies the creation of new namespaces.
+   The ```Deny Namespace Creation```policy completely denies the creation of new namespaces.
 This is useful in highly controlled environments where namespace provisioning is managed externally.

 ## Deny CRDs Deletion
    The ```Deny CRDs Deletion``` policy blocks deletion of CustomResourceDefinitions (CRDs), which can be critical to the operation of custom applications and controllers.